Shirishakb/cypress-quiz-tester/README.md

 ```

 **Note**: The server for this application requires environment variables to function properly.
 You'll need to rename the `.env.example` file to `.env`.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it's considered incomplete and won't count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 15%

-* Your GitHub repository must contain the application code as well as the configuration and tests using Cypress.

-### Walkthrough Video: 32%

-* A walkthrough video that demonstrates the component and end-to-end tests running and passing must be submitted.

-* The `README.md` file must include a link to the walkthrough video.

-* The walkthrough video must show all tests passing from the command line.

-* The walkthrough video must demonstrate how a user would invoke the application from the command line.

-### Technical Acceptance Criteria: 40%

-* Your submission should satisfy all of the preceding acceptance criteria in addition to the following:

-  * You must use the [Cypress package](https://www.npmjs.com/package/cypress).

-  * The application must have a component test for the quiz component.

-  * The application must have an end-to-end test for the quiz component.

-### Repository Quality: 13%

-* Your repository has a unique name.

-* Your repository follows the best practices for file structure and naming conventions.

-* Your repository follows the best practices for class/id naming conventions, indentation, quality comments, etc.

-* Your repository contains multiple descriptive commit messages.

-* Your repository contains a high-quality README with a description and a link to your walkthrough video.

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video that demonstrates the functionality of the application and the application successfully passing tests.

-* The URL of your GitHub repository, which should have a unique name and include a README describing the project.

----
-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.